Sahruddin Jamal: Background

 Sahruddin was born on 26 May 1975 to a peasant family at Kampung Baru Batu 28, Lenga, Muar, Johor.
 He formerly studied at Sekolah Menengah Kebangsaan (SMK) Sultan Alauddin Riayat Shah 1, Pagoh.
 He holds a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Universitas Hasanuddin, Makassar, South Sulawesi, Indonesia.
 He previously had worked as a Medical Doctor at the Sultanah Fatimah Specialist Hospital (HPSF), Muar for five years and later operated his own three clinics, Klinik Dr Sahruddin, at Bukit Pasir, Bandar Universiti Pagoh and Pagoh in Muar before entering politics.

 Sahruddin married Datin Dr. Nila Armila Mukdan who is also a doctor and they have three daughters.

-Politics
+Political career

-In the 2018 general election he made his debut contested as PPBM candidate under the PH coalition and managed to win the Bukit Kepong state seat to be its Johor assemblyman.
-Subsequently, Sahruddin was appointed as Johor's EXCO and holds the portfolio for Johor state Health, Environment and Agriculture Committee chairman.
+In the 2018 Johor state election, he made his electoral debut after being nominated by PH to contest for the Bukit Kepong state seat.
+He won the seat and was elected to the Johor State Legislative Assembly as the Bukit Kepong MLA for the first term.
+On 16 May 2018, Sahruddin was appointed Johor EXCO Member in charge of Health, Environment and Agriculture.

-He was appointed and sworn in as the 17th Johor Menteri Besar on 14 April 2019 to replace predecessor Osman Sapian who resigned after 11 months in that position.
-He was replaced by Hasni Mohammad of United Malays National Organisation (UMNO) on 28 February 2020 after the collapse of PH state government during the 2020 Malaysian political crisis.
+On 14 April 2019, Sahruddin was promoted to the Menteri Besarship to replace his predecessor Osman Sapian who resigned after just 11 months serving in that position.

+On 28 February 2020, he was replaced by Hasni Mohammad of Barisan Nasional (BN) after the collapse of PH state administration during the 2020 Malaysian political crisis.